 - Organic egg whites + eggs

-- Organic dairy: cottage cheese, full fat greek yogurt, kefir, milk
+- Organic full fat dairy (preferably local and/or grass-fed): cottage cheese, full fat greek yogurt, kefir, milk, butter

-- Unsweetened nondairy milk: almond, soy, hemp (avoid the carageenan)
+- Unsweetened nondairy milk: almond, soy, hemp (avoid carageenan)

 - Organic soy protein: organic sprouted tofu, gluten-free tempeh